PAINT LIKE A MASTER - ONLINE

 Varnishing the painting.

-The Artist in Society (Secrets revealed 15-18)
+Society (Secrets revealed 15-18)

 Secret #15 How to build confidence,